The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 The Data at a Glance

-The headline finding: two-thirds of successful Royal Road stories have Patreon links.
+The headline finding: nearly three-quarters of successful Royal Road stories have Patreon links.
 If you're writing serial fiction seriously, monetization isn't just possible.
 It's the norm.

 When Should You Launch Your Patreon?